Tabs16/GLS/docs/Design/Classes/Class Declarations.md

 * Some languages such as Java and TypeScript do not support multiple class inheritance, so GLS will not.
 * Interfaces do not exist in most duck-typed languages, so marking a class as implementing one is currently out of scope.
-* Adding modifiers such as `"extends"` to generics is currently out of scope.
-* Duck-typed languages such as Ruby and Python have no need for generics, so GLS will skip printing generic information in them.
 * Some languages do not support interfaces, so GLS will not print any information related to implementing them in these languages.